brian-watkins/spheres/adr/004_runtime_stores_state.md

 its state.
 The `Message` should be passed to the runtime and processed there.
 When complete, subscribers to that state will be notified.

-When it comes to reading state, I think it is ok to allow for this to occur explicitly whenever necessary.
-Primarily, though, this will occur with the `get` function when describing derived state so typically user code should not need to call the `read()` method on an atom.

-Nevertheless, whenever `read()` is called, it will ask the runtime for the current state value and return it immediately.
-Even if, in the future, writing state may be an asynchronous process, it should be the case that there is always a current state for any atom and that state can be returned immediately when requested (ie without any Promise required).
+For reading state, subscribers will simply get the latest value whenever it updates.
+When describing derived state, we will use the `get` function to reference the value for a piece of state.

 So, `Root` and `State` *describe* the application state, and the runtime actually *stores* the state.
 To read and write that state, you need to talk to the runtime.
 Each root will